MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 	Set-Location ..\
     </pre>

-1. Open slurmdemo.py file in a text editor and look for the following section near the top of the file
+1. Open slurmdemo.py file in a text editor and find the following section near the top of the file:

 	<pre>
     ########################################################